Why Dress a Hammer for Blacksmithing?

 Easing the Edge

-While the last step flattened the face, the angle that it transitions the the rest of the hammer is very sharp.
+While the last step flattened the face, the angle that it transitions the rest of the hammer is very sharp.
 This will leave a circular indentation on your work, which will then need to be cleaned up.
 Rounding the transition so that it is no longer sharp will prevent these indentations from occurring during blacksmithing work.

 Refining the Face of the Hammer

 Ultimately, realize that this hammer will be used to strike hot metal.
-It is going to get dinged, dented, and burnt regularly, and will need to be redressed from time to time.
+It is going to get dinged, dented, and burnt regularly, and it will need to be redressed from time to time.
 While a large portion of improvement in your hammer is already done, refinements will further increase your performance.
 However, time invested here becomes a diminishing returns problem.
 You could spend hours giving your hammer a mirror finish.
 However, most of the remaining easy improvements can be made working up from 150 or 220 to 400 or 600 grit abrasives.

 You can use a piece of wood, sanding block, random orbital sander, or a belt grinder.
 In this project, a sanding block and sandpaper were used.